WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 [![Symposium image of four people on a virtual call](/assets/symposium.jpeg){:width="400px"}](https://www.youtube.com/watch?v=QVMrIFLXOFw)

-## List of projects
+## List of student intern projects

-Here are some of the [recurring projects and new projects we are working on](project-wikis).
+Here are some of the [recurring student intern projects and new projects we are working on](project-wikis).

 ## How to Apply